Propagation of singularities and Fredholm analysis for the time-dependent Schr\"odinger equation: Introduction and statement of results

 The Schr\"odinger operator is a differential operator of order $(2, 0)$ lying in this parabolic calculus, whose characteristic set $\Sigma(P)$ contains two disjoint `radial sets' $\mathcal{R}_\pm$ mentioned above.
 These are submanifolds of sources ($-$) and sinks ($+$) for the rescaled Hamilton flow on the characteristic set $\Sigma(P)$.
 We show that this parabolic calculus enjoys structures and features similar to those of Melrose's scattering calculus, including extensions of the notions of characteristic set and rescaled-Hamilton flow to the boundaries, introduced by compactification, at both spacetime and fiber infinity.
 As in the scattering calculus, this allows one to formulate and prove propagation estimates, including at the radial sets $\mathcal{R}_\pm$, uniformly up to spacetime and fibre infinity.
 By adapting positive commutator estimates introduced originally by H\"ormander, and developed by Melrose \cite{RBMSpec} and Vasy \cite{VD2013}, to the parabolic calculus, we prove microlocal propagation estimates for $P$ in each region of phase space, which we put together to obtain global Fredholm estimates.
 These take the form, in the setting of Theorem~\ref{thm:sob.invertible},

 together with the dual estimate

-Here $s$ is arbitrary and $M, N$ should be thought of as very negative, so that $H^{s, \mathsf{l}_+}_{par}$ embeds compactly into $H^{M, N}_{par}$ (thus, we require $M < s$ and $N < \inf \mathsf{l}+$, and similarly for the second estimate).
+Here $s$ is arbitrary and $M, N$ should be thought of as very negative, so that $H^{s, \sw_+}_{\mathrm{par}}$ embeds compactly into $H^{M, N}_{\mathrm{par}}$ (thus, we require $M < s$ and $N < \inf \sw_+$, and similarly for the second estimate).
 For convenience, we assume here that the potential function $V$ is real, so that $P = P^*$.
 As shown by Vasy, these estimates imply that $P$ is a Fredholm map from

-that is, between $\mathcal{X}^{s, \mathsf{l}_\pm}$ and $\mathcal{Y}^{s-1, \mathsf{l}_\pm +1}$ in our notation.
+that is, between $\mathcal{X}^{s, \sw_\pm}$ and $\mathcal{Y}^{s-1, \sw_\pm +1}$ in our notation.
 Moreover, the formal self-adjointness of $P$ implies that the index of $P$, mapping between these spaces, is zero.
 So $P$ is invertible between these spaces if and only if its null space is trivial.
-This triviality is easy to show using the conservation in time of the spatial $L^2$ norm of global solutions.
+This triviality is easy to show by considering the evolution in time of the spatial $L^2$ norm of global solutions.